 In 2004, the Foundation established the Lim, Ruger & Kim Scholarship.
 Today, the firm, with offices in Los Angeles and San Francisco, has a fresh new name, “LimNexus,” and celebrates its 30th Anniversary.
 LimNexus continues its support of the Foundation by offering a $2,500 scholarship.

-NLF uses a combined scholarship application for the scholarships listed above.
-The prior year application is available for reference until the current application is released.
+NLF uses an online combined scholarship application for the scholarships listed above.

 Please review the application and scholarship FAQs prior to contacting NLF.